-Anemia Problems Are Usually an Imbalanced Gut – NOT – Inadequate Iron Intake
+Anemia Usually from an Imbalanced Gut NOT Inadequate Iron

 Believe it or not, there is plenty of iron in the diet of the typical American.
-Even those eating the horrific Standard American Diet need not worry about about inadequate iron intake.
+Even those eating the horrific Standard American Diet need not worry about inadequate iron intake.
 In addition, there is almost certainly adequate iron intake for a person eating a diet based on traditional foods and also in the diets of vegetarians.

 Therefore, if you are anemic or suffer from pregnancy anemia and feel the need to use cast iron to increase your iron levels, you may wish to consider an imbalanced gut as a more likely source of the problem.
 Common gut pathogens consume iron and are a frequent cause of anemia.
 These pathogens include Actinomyces spp., Mycobacterium spp., pathogenic strains of E. coli, Corynebacterium spp., along with many others.
-Previous use of The Pill or antibiotics makes one especially prone to anemia issues.
+Previous use of the birth control pill or antibiotics makes one especially prone to anemia issues.

 Unfortunately, increasing iron intake with cast iron only makes these iron loving pathogens grow stronger.
 It does little to remedy anemia over the long haul.
 Therefore, rebalancing the gut with beneficial bacterial strains through diet and lifestyle changes rather than use of cast iron or iron supplements is the best approach to solving the root of the problem.